 There is no defined number of career paths for which a grant receiving institution must inform trainees.
-It is not expected that applicants must provide experiences in all research or research-related outcomes, but novel programs should target aspects of training that will enhance their existing programs.
+It is not expected that applicants must provide experiences in all research-intensive or research-related outcomes, but novel programs should target aspects of training that will enhance their existing programs.
 The program is not meant to train them fully for new career options, but should prepare them for the next steps in their career development.

 Training programs supported by the BEST award should be open to all graduate students and post-docs in biomedical, behavioral, social, and clinical (referred to as “biomedical”) sciences.
 They are expected to transcend department, program, and possibly school boundaries.
 The program does not have to be mandatory for all trainees, but should be made available to all.